-By default the panel name will be set to the panel type.
+By default the panel name will be set to match the protocol that the panel is configured to communicate with.
+I.e. Apollo panel or Hochiki panel.

 If the panel is part of a network of panels, it can be useful to have a panel name, which would normally describe its location such as the name of the building or facility where the panel is mounted.